-Allen, E. R. & W. T. Neill.
+Allen, E. R. and W. T. Neill.
 1950.
 The alligator snapping turtle, Macrochelys temminckii, in Florida.
 Special Publication No. 4, Ross Allen's Reptile Institute, Silver Springs, FL.
-15 pp. Available as a hardcopy.

-DeMott, R. P.; H. D. Jones & J. D. Schell.
+DeMott, R. P.; H. D. Jones and J. D. Schell.
 1997.
 Environmental risk assessment of a Lake Apopka muck farm wetlands restoration.
-St. Johns River Water Management District (SJRWMD) Special Publication SJ98-SP7, 1998.
-SJRWMD, Palatka (PAL), FL. http://www.sjrwmd.com/technicalreports/pdfs/SP/SJ98-SP7.pdf Search in the document for "alligator snapping turtle" (page 27).
+St. Johns River Water Management District Special Publication SJ98-SP7, 1998.
+Palatka, FL. http://www.sjrwmd.com/technicalreports/pdfs/SP/SJ98-SP7.pdf Search for alligator snapping turtle (pg.
+27).

 Florida Natural Areas Inventory.
 2001.
 "Alligator snapping turtle Macroclemys temminckii" webpage.
 Field Guide to the Rare Animals of Florida.
-Florida Natural Areas Inventory, TAL, FL. http://www.fnai.org/FieldGuide/pdf/Macroclemys_temminckii.pdf
+Florida Natural Areas Inventory, Tallahassee, FL. http://www.fnai.org/FieldGuide/pdf/Macroclemys_temminckii.pdf

 KBN, A Golder Associates Company.
 1996.
 Alachua County ecological inventory project.
-Alachua County Department of Growth Management, Office of Planning & Development, Gainesville, FL.
-216 pp. http://www.cityofgainesville.org/LinkClick.aspx?fileticket=za8oPuTsm_M%3D&tabid=244 Search in the document for "alligator snapping turtle" (page 208).
+Alachua County Department of Growth Management, Office of Planning and Development, Gainesville, FL. http://www.cityofgainesville.org/LinkClick.aspx?fileticket=za8oPuTsm_M%3D&tabid=244 Search for alligator snapping turtle (pg.
+208).

 Palmer, T. 1998.
 "Snapper surprise: An errant snapping turtle is found in the Alafia River" article (with photos).
-The (Lakeland) Ledger newspaper (1 January 1998, page A1 & A10).
-Lakeland FL.
-Scroll up/down/left/right in the online version of both page A1 & A10 to view all of the article's photos & text.
+The (Lakeland) Ledger newspaper (1 January 1998, pg.
+A1 and A10).
+Lakeland, FL.
+Scroll up/down/left/right in the online version of both page A1 and A10 to view all of the article's photos and text.